 The router needs to be positioned at the site of the premises facing the mast for the strongest and most reliable signal.
 This can easily be checked by trial and error.
 If your router has an external static antenna, then it is the antenna which needs to be facing the mast.
 If we fit this, then it will be correct.
 Also, there should be nothing between your external antenna and the mast and line of sight is preferable but not essential.

 3, Internal obstructions.
 (This is for the Internet not the Wi-Fi).

 If your antenna is in your attic, you may find that rain and snow affect speed.
 This is because it forms an additional barrier between the antenna and the mast.

 Modern well insulated houses may have triple glazing or Argon gas filled windows.
-All excellent for insulation but will have a detrimental effect on wireless internet signal strength.
+All excellent for insulation but will have a detrimental effect on Cellular internet signal strength.

 Interference can also be caused by electrical cables, fluorescent tubes, Tube TV’s, Welders, anything with a motor or generator in it and so on.
 We have also found that some wireless devices such as wireless speakers, overpopulated wireless areas and mis configured Wi-Fi devices can cause problems.

 5, Intermittent internet connection.